marioalmonte/accessitrans-aria/readme.txt

 This update includes performance improvements and fixes for translation registration in complex templates.

 = 2.0.0 =
-Major update with multiple capture methods, configurable translation formats, advanced settings, and improved compatibility with all Elementor content types.
+This update adds multiple capture methods, configurable translation formats, advanced settings, and improved compatibility with all Elementor content types.

 == Author ==